pymupdf/PyMuPDF/docs/faq.rst

 .. image:: images/img-embed-progress.jpg
    :scale: 80

 This is by far the fastest method, and it also produces the smallest possible output file size.
-The above pictures needed 20 seonds on my machine and yielded a PDF size of 510 MB.
-Look `here <https://github.com/JorjMcKie/PyMuPDF-Utilities/blob/master/all-my-pics-embedded.py>`_ for a more complete source code: it offers a direcory selection dialog and skips non-file entries.
+The above pictures needed 20 seconds on my machine and yielded a PDF size of 510 MB.
+Look `here <https://github.com/JorjMcKie/PyMuPDF-Utilities/blob/master/all-my-pics-embedded.py>`_ for a more complete source code: it offers a directory selection dialog and skips non-file entries.

 **Method 3: Attaching Files**